C2SP/C2SP/BLAKE3.md

 Compression function input arguments are set as follows:

-* h[0..7]  For the first block of a chunk, this is the 8-word key defined above.
+* h[0..7]: For the first block of a chunk, this is the 8-word key defined above.
 For subsequent blocks, this is the truncated output of the compression of the previous block.

-*   m[0..15]  This is the block processed by the compression function.
+* m[0..15]: This is the block processed by the compression function.

-*   t[0..1]  The counter t for each block is the chunk index, that is, 0 for all blocks in the first chunk, 1 for all blocks in the second chunk, and so on.
+* t[0..1]: The counter t for each block is the chunk index, that is, 0 for all blocks in the first chunk, 1 for all blocks in the second chunk, and so on.

-*   len  The block length is the number of data bytes in the block, which is 64 for all blocks except possibly the last block of the last chunk.
+* len: This word is the block length, or the number of data bytes in the block, which is 64 for all blocks except possibly the last block of the last chunk.

-*   flag  The first block of each chunk sets the CHUNK_START flag (cf.
-      Section 2.5), and the last block of each chunk sets the CHUNK_END flag.
+* flag: This word is set as follows: The first block of each chunk sets the CHUNK_START flag, and the last block of each chunk sets the CHUNK_END flag.
 If a chunk contains only one block, that block sets both CHUNK_START and CHUNK_END.
 If a chunk is the root of its tree, the last block of that chunk also sets the ROOT flag.
 Multiple flags may thus be set.

 ### 4.3.
 Binary Tree Processing